tutkuince/spring-boot-webflux/README.md

 - This annotation creates an application context that contains all the beans necessary for testing a Spring WebFlux controller.
 - @WebFluxTest used in combination with @MockBean to provide mock implementations for required collabrators.
 - @WebFluxTest also auto-configures WebTestClient, which offers a powerful way to quickly test WebFlux controllers without needing to start a full HTTP server.

+#### @WebMvcTest vs @WebFluxTest
+- Spring provides @WebMvcTest annotation to test Spring MVC controllers
+  - This annotation creates an application context that contains all the beans necessary for testing a Spring web controller.
+- Spring WebFlux provides @WebFluxTest annotation to test Spring WebFlux controllers.
+  - This annotation creates an application context that contains all the beans necessary for testing a Spring WebFlux controller.